laikw/bankdm-build/README.md

 - Secrets Manager

 ## Prerequisite prior to running the notebooks
+Deploy the CloudFormation script `bankdm-cloudformation.yaml`.
+The script will do the following:
 - Create a new VPC.
-(Cloudformation script `bankdm-cloudformation.yaml` can be used for this)
 - SageMaker Studio to be created and attached to the VPC (not the default option).
-Another way would be to allow connection from the Internet to RedShift.
+Another way would be to allow connection from the Internet to RedShift which is not recommended.
-- Add IAM role to SageMaker Execution role.
+- Add IAM roles to SageMaker Execution role.

+The following steps are to be done manually:
 - Git clone this repo.
 - Create a SageMaker project for building, training and deployment.
 - Overwrite the files from this repo to the modelbuild repo.